-- 5 Indeed, the inflation factor which we propose is directly linked to the innovation statistics, and it is spatially uniform.
-It follows that the inflation factor will correct adequately the spread of the ensemble at the surface, where the data are located, but not necessarily at depth, where no observation is available.
-To improve the reliability of the ensemble at depth, a solution could be to implement a more complex algorithm for the inflation factor, especially spatially varying inflation as proposed by Anderson (2009) and Miyoshi (2011) for example. - 10 Another important question for future applications with Earth data is: how well can we assess the quality of an assimilation when only observed data are available, i.e without any knowledge on the true state?
+Another important question for future applications with Earth data is, how well can we assess the quality of an assimilation when only observed data are available, i.e., without any knowledge on the true state?
 To answer this question, we investigated the statistics of the cumulative innovation and of the instantaneous innovation for different ensemble sizes and correlation lengths.
-The variation of both cumulative innovation and instantaneous innovation as a function of ensemble size show the same tendency as the global average error on the temperature field: the larger the ensemble, the lower the instantaneous - 15 and cumulative innovations, and results for N = 288 and 768 are very close, (see Fig. 2).
-On the contrary, the correlation lengths minimizing the norm of the cumulative innovation and the instantaneous innovation were different from the ones minimizing the error on the temperature field.
+The variation in both cumulative innovation and instantaneous innovation as a function of ensemble size show the same tendency as the global average error in the temperature field: the larger the ensemble, the lower the instantaneous and cumulative innovations, and results for N = 288 and 768 are very close (see Fig. 2).
+On the contrary, the correlation lengths minimizing the norm of the cumulative innovation and the instantaneous innovation were different from the ones minimizing the error in the temperature field.
 This shows the limits of these indicators to determine the optimal parameters for the assimilation.
 In a realistic case, rigorous a posteriori evaluation of a data assimilation result would require comparison of the prediction made with independent observations (Talagrand, 2014).
-For mantle circulation, seismic tomography, topography, - 20 true polar wander or the geoid could play this role.
+For mantle circulation, seismic tomography, topography, true polar wander or the geoid could play this role.

 By construction, sequential data assimilation methods do not propagate new information back in time.
 In the case of the reconstruction of mantle circulation, this is a clear disadvantage since the information on the Earth's surface tectonics tends to become more reliable as we get closer to present-day.
 Consequently, a natural extension of the present work would be to implement an ensemble Kalman smoother (Evensen and Van Leeuwen, 2000; Van Leeuwen, 2001).
-In the same way as the

-- 25 EnKF uses sample spatial correlations of the ensemble to update the state of the system with new observations, the ensemble Kalman smoother uses sample time and space correlations of successive ensembles to update former states with the new observations.
+In the same way as the EnKF uses sample spatial correlations of the ensemble to update the state of the system with new observations, the ensemble Kalman smoother uses sample time and space correlations of successive ensembles to update former states with the new observations.
 Evensen (2003) shows how an ensemble Kalman smoother can be implemented with a minimal computational cost alongside a preexisting EnKF.
-Moreover, Nerger et al. (2014) shows that such algorithm is efficient for nonlinear models, and that in their test case, optimal localization parameters for the ensemble Kalman smoother coincide with optimal localization - 30 parameters for the EnKF.
+Moreover, Nerger et al. (2014) shows that such an algorithm is efficient for nonlinear models, and that in their test case, optimal localization parameters for the ensemble Kalman smoother coincide with optimal localization parameters for the EnKF.

 As a first approach to test the EnKF for mantle circulation reconstructions, we chose a fairly simple convection model.
 As already discussed in Sect.
-2.1, a more realistic mantle model would have, among other things, a 3D-spherical shell geometry and a higher Rayleigh number.
+2.1, a more realistic mantle model would have, among other things, a 3-D- spherical shell geometry and a higher Rayleigh number.
 This would substantially increase the size of the data assimilation problem.
 However, we followed the procedure as described in Nerger and Hiller (2013) to implement the EnKF.
-This results in a highly scalable filter, thiner boundary layers, slabs and plumes.
+This results in a highly scalable filter, enabling the computation of the EnKF assimilation in a reasonable time.
+An increase in the Rayleigh number also implies thinner boundary layers, slabs and plumes.
 This could translate into lower optimum correlation lengths for the EnKF.
 A more realistic model would additionally include a viscosity increase in the lower mantle (Ricard et al., 1993), and the presence of continents.
-This would tend to lengthen the wavelength of convection in the lower mantle and therefore might ease the mantle circulation reconstruction (see for example Ricard, 2015, Sect.
-7.02.6.3.2 and 7.02.6.7 for a discussion of both effects on
+This would tend to lengthen the wavelength of convection in the lower mantle and therefore might ease the mantle circulation reconstruction (see for example Ricard, 2015, Sects.
+7.02.6.3.2 and 7.02.6.7 for a discussion of both effects on mantle convection).